StuartsProjects/SX1280/examples/ReadMe.md

 **SX1280LT\_LoRa\_Simple_TX** - Transmits a series of LoRa packets according to the LoRa parameters in the settings.h file.
 Used together with matching RX program

 **SX1280LT\_LoRa\_Simple\_RX** - Receives a LoRa packets according to the LoRa parameters in the settings.h file.
 Results displayed in IDE serial monitor.
 Used together with matching TX program.
+The LED will flash when a packet is received, you can add and enable a buzzer too.

 **SX1280LT\_LoRa\_Link\_Test\_TX** - This used for testing the sensitivity of links or antennas etc. The transmitter sends a sequence of packets starting at a specified power (in settings.h) and decrease the power used to send the packet by 1dBm at a time.
 The packet contains the ASCII representation of the packet power such a +10 for 10dBm, +01 for 1dBm and -10 for -10dBm.
 The receiver prints these ASCII values so you can see at what power level the link fails.
 Use the SX1280LT_LoRa_Simple_RX program to receive the packets.
 This program used addressed packets.